andredesousa/javascript-unit-testing-best-practices/README.md

 We should create our data per test and clean them out after each test.
 This way, we always get a clean environment for our tests.
-Therefore, the tests won’t depend on each other.
+Therefore, the tests won't depend on each other.
-This is important since we’ll run into problems when tests depend on each other.
+This is important since we'll run into problems when tests depend on each other.
-If performance becomes a concern with creating data for each test, then we’ve to simplify the data.
+If performance becomes a concern with creating data for each test, then we've to simplify the data.
 So, if we test with database interaction, we got to remove all the data after each test.

 ## Avoid logic in the tests

 The logic of code inherently requires a premise, a condition, and a conclusion.
-If a test were to include logic, therefore, it would not be a “one-concern” test.
+If a test were to include logic, therefore, it would not be a "one-concern" test.
-Furthermore, we simply don’t want to write bugs into our tests, and we’re at risk of that when we incorporate logic.
+Furthermore, we simply don't want to write bugs into our tests, and we're at risk of that when we incorporate logic.
 We always use simple statements.
 Don't use loops, switch cases and/or conditionals.
 If we do, we add a possible entry point for bugs in the test itself: